-debated in the nineteenth century.
+Although the search for mechanisms within biology has not been particularly controversial since the beginning of the 20th century, it was heatedly debated in the 19th century.
 The opponents to explaining biological phenomena in terms of mechanisms were often labeled vitalists.
 Although there was no official vitalist doctrine (just as there was no official doctrine of those advancing mechanism), vitalists tended to insist that ordinary physical objects could not generate the phenomena associated with living organisms and to maintain that explaining such phenomena required appeal to additional factors such as vital forces or vital powers.
-Some vitalists proposed that there was a nonphysical component of living organisms that gave them their distinctive properties.
+Some vitalists proposed that there was a non-physical component of living organisms that gave them their distinctive properties.
 Others downplayed the radical nature of such appeals, arguing that vital forces were not substantially different from the sorts of forces Newton had invoked to explain the behavior of physical objects.
 The behavior of living organisms could be described in distinctive laws of biology that invoked vital forces, and biologists were no more obliged than Newton to explain them in more fundamental terms.11

-The historical importance of vitalists lies not in their positive doctrine of vital forces or vital powers, but in their critique of mechanism.
+The historical importance of the vitalists lies not in their positive doctrine of vital forces or vital powers, but in their critique of mechanism.
 They drew attention to phenomena exhibited by living organisms that mechanists seemed incapable of explaining.
 The natural tendency of mechanists was to focus on the phenomena they could explain, and to divert their attention from the phenomena that proved more difficult.
 Vitalists thus provided an honesty check on mechanists, keeping in focus the phenomena of life that were recalcitrant to existing mechanist explanatory strategies.

 An exemplar of the vitalist challenge to mechanism is offered by the French anatomist Xavier Bichat.
-His project began in the fashion of a mechanist as he proposed a decomposition of living systems into 21 different types of tissues distinguishable in terms of their sensibility and contractility.
+His project began in the fashion of a mechanist as he proposed a decomposition of living systems into twenty-one different types of tissues distinguishable in terms of their sensibility and contractility.
 He then appealed to these properties to explain the phenomena associated with organs built from these tissues.
 But with the catalogue of tissues, Bichat contended, this explanatory project reached a limit.
 He highlighted two reasons for resisting any attempt to explain the phenomena associated with tissues in terms of their material composition.
-The behavior of living organisms was simply not sufficiently deterministic to be explained mechanistically: 'The instability of vital forces marks all vital phenomena with an irregularity which distinguishes them from physical phenomena [which are] remarkable for their uniformity' (Bichat, 1805, p.
+The behavior of living organisms was simply not sufficiently deterministic to be explained mechanistically: "The instability of vital forces marks all vital phenomena with an irregularity which distinguishes them from physical phenomena [which are] remarkable for their uniformity" (Bichat, 1805, p.
 81).
-Moreover, he contended that living organisms operate to resist external factors that threaten their existence, construing life as 'the sum of all those forces which resist death'.
+Moreover, he contended that living organisms operate to resist external factors that threaten their existence, construing life as "the sum of all those forces which resist death."
 This last characterization is particularly potent.
 The notion of resistance points to self-initiated action, where that action is directed at maintaining the living organism as a distinct system.
 As we will see, the construal of biological systems as autonomous systems provides a means of capturing the key insight in Bichat's characterization of life.